9 Of The Best Drinks To Sip On When You're Sick + What To Avoid

 Chilled water, or even a plain ice cube, can distract the mind from pain or discomfort you're experiencing in any given moment.
 That minor stress relief can activate the parasympathetic nerve, increasing saliva production and fighting dry mouth, nutritional psychiatrist Uma Naidoo, M.D., previously told mbg.

-"With cold water, just like ice baths or cold showers, they can be quite beneficial for the immune system in the long term but should not be used when you are acutely ill," Shah says.
-Thankfully, drinking something cold is not the same as taking an ice bath, so the "shocking" effects shouldn't be quite as severe.
+"With cold water, just like ice baths or cold showers, they can be quite beneficial for the immune system3 in the long term but should not be used when you are acutely ill," Shah says.
+Thankfully, drinking something cold is not the same as taking an ice bath, so the "shocking" effects4 shouldn't be quite as severe.

 9 of the best things to drink when you're sick: